joshuaiz/joshuaiztest/plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

+= 0.24.1 =
+* Updated localization for zh-CN

+= 0.24.0 =
+* Added parameter commentUrl to callbacks OnBeforeUpdateComments and OnAfterUpdateComments

 = 0.23.1 =
 * Changed order of links in plugin overview, Make sure WPAC._Options is always initialized, Bugfix for comment paging links